 Is real estate insurance mandatory?

 Real estate insurance isn’t mandatory.
 However, a legal requirement shouldn’t determine whether or not you prepare for the worst.
-You could pay for small injuries to your employees every now and then, but realtors are susceptible to lawsuits that could cost you millions.
+You could pay for small injuries to your employees every now and then, but real estate agents are susceptible to lawsuits that could cost millions.